This page was last updated: October 7th, 2022

 The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.

-The categories in the Act – Age, Disability, Gender reassignment, Race, Religion or belief, Sex, Sexual orientation, Pregnancy and maternity and Marriage/civil partnership – apply to everyone, not just minorities.
+The categories in the Act – Age, Disability, Gender reassignment, Race, Religion or belief, Sex, Sexual orientation, Pregnancy and maternity and Marriage/civil partnership – apply to everyone (except Gender Reassignment, which applies exclusively to transgender & non binary individuals), not just minorities.
 We all have a gender, a sexual orientation, a race, a belief (including Atheism or Agnostic).

-Every policy and service at Royal Cornwall Hospitals has an Equality Impact Assessment completed to highlight if there will be a negative impact for any of these nine protected characteristics.
+Every policy and service at Royal Cornwall Hospitals has an Equality Impact Assessment completed.
+This will highlight if there will be a negative impact for any of these nine protected characteristics.

 The Equality Act also introduced a Public Sector General Equality Duty that requires public sector organisations to positively promote equality.
 This is measured by the Equality Delivery System (EDS) gradings, which are published annually alongside an annual Equality, Diversity and Human Rights report